EdmundsAPI/edmundsapi.github.com/api-documentation/overview/index.md

 Although access to these APIs is _free_, their _availability to developers_ varies based on the **access tier** to which the developer belongs.
 We currently offer _three access tiers_:

 * **PUBLIC**: All registered developers using the Edmunds.com data and content according to our [Terms of Service](/terms_of_service/).
 * **PARTNERS**: Developers working with Edmunds.com on strategic products and applications that include the Edmunds.com data and content.
-If you'd like to become an Edmunds API Partner, please [email us](mailto:api%40edmunds.com?subject=API%20Partner%20Inquiry&body=Please%20fill%20out%20the%20following.%0A%0AName%20and%20position%3A%0A%0ACompany%3A%0A%0AApplication%20Description%2C%20including%20links%20to%20demo%20or%20live%20app%3A%0A%0AHow%20you%20plan%20to%20use%20Edmunds%20data%3A%0A%0ADo%20you%20currently%20work%20with%20any%20dealerships%20and%2For%20OEMs%3F%20If%20so%2C%20who%3A%20).
+If you'd like to become an Edmunds API Partner, please <a href="https://tier3.wufoo.com/forms/q8wdmmf0iah3h4/" onclick="window.open(this.href,  null, 'height=1155, width=680, toolbar=0, location=0, status=1, scrollbars=1, resizable=1'); return false">contact us</a>.
 * **EDMUNDS**: Edmunds.com employees and contractors using the API to build out the Edmunds.com apps and websites.

 Regardless of access tier, all developers using the Edmunds API need to **read** and **agree** to our [Terms of Service](/terms_of_service/).<a name='sec-8'> </a>